Audio Processing & Effects Software

 - Waves Mercury + SSL – This is pretty much everything that Waves makes, with the exception of the “King’s Microphone” collection.
 The Mercury package was the best update I ever did, as I get all the new Wave plugins without having to pay for each new plugin that is released.
 Lots of great plugins from Waves that get used in every mix that I do.
 I love the API collection, and the API 2500 plugin is almost as good as my real hardware API 2500 (very hard to tell the difference most of the time).
 I also love the doubler effects, imaging effects (S1 series), the CLA compressors, H Delay, Kramer Tape, L series, and many more!
 I don’t know too many professionals who are not using Waves plugins.

-- Slate Digital VCC & FG-X – Really nice set of plugins from Slate!
-My starting point for individual channels when mixing is usually the UAD2 Studer tape plugin followed by the Slate VCC Channel (for console channel emulation), and then a VCC Mix Buss plugin on my main mix buss.
-Just with those two plugins on most channels, I can do a lot of sound shaping and enhancing, and it really helps the whole mix gel together nicely.
+- Slate Digital – Everything Bundle – Really nice set of plugins from Slate!
+My starting point for individual channels when mixing is usually the Slate Virtual Tape plugin followed by the Slate VCC Channel (for console channel emulation), and then a VCC Mix Buss plugin on my main mix buss.
+Just with those plugins on most channels, I can do a lot of sound shaping and enhancing, and it really helps the whole mix gel together nicely.
 For mastering, the Slate FG-X is my new favorite compressor and limiter for bringing the masters up to current loudness levels without destroying the sound too much.
 If done right, you can make the audio quite loud with barely any noticeable artifacts.

 - Soundtoys Native Bundle – I simply can’t live without Echoboy!
 By far my favorite plugin for delay & echo effects.
 That plugin is followed closely by Filter Freak… very cool filter plugin.
 Decapitator is probably my third favorite of the Soundtoys bundle, and works nicely for fattening up bass and drum tracks when needed.
 Crystallizer and Panman get used once in a while as well.

-- Valhalla Room – By far my favorite software reverb!
+- Valhalla Room, Plate, Shimmer, and Vintage Verb – By far my favorite software reverbs!
 And extremely affordable, plus made by a Seattle company!
-Next to my Kurzweil KSP8 (hardware), this is my most used reverb.
+These are my most used reverbs.
 Beats out the UAD EMT250, Plate, and even the UAD Lexicon reverb plugins.
 Gets used in pretty much every mix these days!
 Great variety of reverb sounds, and more than enough parameters for any tweakhead.

 - SPL Transient Designer, TwinTube, and Ranger EQ series – Transient Designer is another plug I can’t live without, but I also have the version for the UAD2 platform, so I could live without the separate SPL version if I had to.
 The Transient Designer makes its way onto most mixes I do, but not always.
 TwinTube was quite good when it first came out, and I still like using it to generate upper harmonics on dull sounds, but I have other, more current, effects now for adding subtle saturation and harmonic effects.
 The Ranger series of EQ is quite nice, and I probably should try them out more, but I have so many other EQ choices that I often forget to even try the SPL EQs.